sandrig/sandrig/README.md

 ### Hi there 👋

-Frontend Developer with 4+ years of extensive experience.
+Software Engineer with 6+ years of extensive experience.
 Specializes in developing React, TypeScript and Node.js.

 <!--
 **sandrig/sandrig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.